-- The Company needs to collect and use certain types of information about session attendees and other individuals who come into contact with the Company.
-This personal information must be dealt with properly however it is collected, recorded and used — whether on paper, in a computer, or recorded on other material — and there are safeguards to ensure this in the Data Protection Act 1998.
-(NOTE: This Act will be replaced by the General Data Protection Regulations 2018 in May 2018).
+- The Company needs to collect and use certain types of information about course attendees and other individuals who come into contact with the Company.
+This personal information must be dealt with properly however it is collected, recorded and used — whether on paper, in a computer, or recorded on other material — and there are safeguards to ensure this in the General Data Protection Regulations 2018.

-- The Company is registered with the Information Commissioners Office under registration number; Z3457831.
+- The Company is registered with the Information Commissioners Office.
+Our registration number is; Z3457831.

 - The Company regards the lawful and correct treatment of personal information as very important and therefore ensures that personal information is treated lawfully and correctly.
-To this end the Company fully endorses and adheres to the Principles of Data Protection, as detailed in the Data Protection Act 1998.
+To this end the Company fully endorses and adheres to the Principles of Data Protection, as detailed in the General Data Protection Regulations 2018.
 Specifically, the Principles require that personal information;

 - Shall be processed fairly and lawfully and, in particular, shall not be processed unless specific conditions are met.